brandenfusco/gp-slim/README.md

 ## 5. Installation
+To install this module, you will need [Modman](https://github.com/colinmollenhour/modman) on your machine.
+For Mac users, simply:

+ `brew install modman`

-To install this module, `cd` into your site's root directory, and then run:
+Then, `cd` into your site's root directory and run:

 `modman init`